 Since you filed your civil case after the criminal case had been resolved, the court could not have stayed a case (the civil case) that had not yet been filed.
 I believe you could have filed the civil case while the pending criminal action was going on, in which case the Court could have stayed...Read more »

 For Alcoa suits you'd have to go through each one--there's no master subject index.
 Note that some states do code by type so you can narrow inquiry down to "tort."
-Buidling materials have not generally been regulated as that is up to building codes--federal regulation was fought until it looked...Read more »
+Buidling materials have not generally been regulated as that is up to building codes--federal regulation was fought...Read more »

 There are construction codes in each city, county, state, and the federal government that apply to construction standards.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney.
 You can read more about me, my...Read more »